 The U2S policies are used to deny to a user or a role the access to specific service or class of services.
 The S2S policies are used to deny to a service or a class of services the access to specific service or class of services.
-To make easier the possibility to allow access only to few clients except restriction clause can be added to the policies.
+To allow access only to a few clients except restriction clauses can be added to the policies.
 For every policy, a specific ACTION, i.e. Access, Write, Delete, and Execute, can be specified (if supported from the service) otherwise all the ACTION will be denied.